 Cycle riders are used to hitting the open road and cruising along at 60 - 70 mph or more.
 Maybe this is okay when you’re not towing, but this is never smart to do when towing a trailer with a cycle.
 We recommend a maximum speed of 55 mph – and that's only in perfect road and weather conditions.

-3. Slow Down When Towing a Camper with a Motorcycle over Grooved Roads
+3. Slow Down When Towing on Grooved Roads

 When towing a camper with a motorcycle, the tires of the trailer may go through grooves in the road that the cycle tires don't go through and vice versa.
 This can cause the trailer to sway and can make the cycle difficult to handle if the swaying is severe.
 The first thing you should do is slow down so you have time to make controlled corrections (not jerky corrections).
 What you want to avoid is dropping a trailer tire off the edge of the pavement.
 This is usually instant catastrophe.